 Horak’s ambitious breeding program created a terrier that could go to the ground and flush out rats from small spaces while also working in packs as a gentle and obedient retriever.
 He produced the Cesky that had excellent scenting abilities and a soft grey coat.

 The Cesky breed was introduced to the United States in the late 1980s and registered with the Kennel Club (UK) in 1990 and the American Kennel Club in 2011.

 This small muscular dog has short legs, a slightly extended body and a topline that rises somewhat over the rump.
 The bearded face is on a long wedge-shaped head with drooping ears.

 The dog’s coat is soft, delicate and silky.
 The hair at the forepart of the head forms a fall and a beard.
-The fur is also longer under the cheat, belly and lower part of the legs.
+The fur is also longer under the chest, belly and lower part of the legs.

 An adult Cesky Terrier stands 10 to 13 inches (25 to 33cm) at the shoulder with a weight ranging from 13 to

 Character & abilities

 Cesky dogs have a mellow personality and are affectionate and playful with their human families.
 They are considered calmer and more reserved than other terrier breeds.

 They are reserved towards strangers but loyal to their families.
 They have instincts that keep them keen and alert of their environment.
 Cesky dogs will bark to raise the alarm, but they don’t typically serve as guard dogs.